 Involve your employees in the endpoint security processes, and train them in the areas they need to be aware of.
 Changing the culture around your digital transformation is important for success, and reduces chances of human error when it comes to cybersecurity.

-For help managing your digital transformation or learning more about cybersecurity, contact the team at FinXL for support today.
+For help managing your digital transformation or learning more about cybersecurity, contact the team at XLdigital for support today.